visualpharm/Lunacy/docs/index.md

 ## Standard Framework

 Under the <b>Standard Framework</b> we consider a set of tools that allows our clients to manually search and retreive icons through a GUI.
-These tools are web and desktop apps.
-The apps have a very similar functionality with some distinctions which are described in detail below:
+This manual covers the icons web app in detail:<!--These tools are web and desktop apps.
+The apps have a very similar functionality with some distinctions which are described in detail below:-->

   <details>
   <summary>